23 Must Have Easy Keto Cookies for 2022

 Here I share what I call New World Keto Cuisine.

-These are recipe that are very much inspired by the low carb high fat ketogenic lifestyle.
+These recipes are inspired by the low-carb, high-fat ketogenic lifestyle.

 ... and where better to start than with Fathead?

 If you've been living a ketogenic life for a while, you are probably familiar with fathead dough and may be using it to make keto friendly pizza.

 Fathead dough is made with mozzarella cheese, cream cheese, almond flour and egg.

 With this base, you can make pizza bases, bread rolls, crackers, and of course cookies and other sweet treats like danishes and cinnamon rolls.

 I am sharing this one because if you are collecting a core of essential recipes that you must have on your keto lifestyle, then a fathead cookie recipe is definitely on the must-have list.

 Coconut Flour Cookies